 Choose your path

-Averaged fixed mortgage rates showed little change over the past week, staying near yearly lows, Freddie Mac reported in its April 16 Primary Mortgage Market survey.
+Mixed economic and housing data drove up average fixed mortgage rates during the past week, Freddie Mac reported April 30 in its Primary Mortgage Market Survey.

 Pop up content here.